10 Special Considerations for Planning the Perfect Container Garden

 Fertilizer

 The soil in a pot or container is prone to becoming depleted faster than garden soil.
 Don’t forget to add nutrients and organic matter as needed to keep your plants healthy.
+Choose a fertilizer with the right mix of nutrients for flowers or vegetables.

 Support

 Will your plants need extra support, like stakes or a trellis?
 Some plants can look lovely and stay healthy while trailing over the edge of a container, but that’s not always the case.
 You’ll especially want something to keep your tomatoes and other fruiting vegetables from touching the ground.
+Plan early so you can install the appropriate trellis before it disrupts the roots.

 Good things can come in small packages!
 Containers allow people to garden who might not otherwise be able to grow due to land constraints or mobility issues.
 A well-planned container garden can be a lovely oasis with beautiful flowers, fragrant herbs, and delicious vegetables.
+These considerations are key in planning a container garden.

 Written by Teresa Chandler